ianmicheal/SDLDC_examples/SDLwav/readme.md

    sine wave is what is played.
 Of course, more complex things are possible, but are left as an exercise for the reader. ;-)
 */
+  I did just that and used to write a callback function to play a wavfile thanks BlueCrab:)
 /*  Ian micheal Update simple wavfile playing example using bluecrabs example I did this by request it's based on Lawrence Sebald example just to show it playing a wav file*/